The Road to Hana

 10. Don’t Expect A City.
 Hana is a small, sleepy, laid-back town.
 If you think the clouds will part when you arrive, you’ll be disappointed, but if you explore and enjoy, you’ll truly have made the historic journey to Hana.

-Starting from the beginning of our Top Ten.
+From the beginning of our Top Ten "Road to Hana".